Have you already heard about amla oil for hair growth and thickness?

 Choose a paraffin-free and additive-free amla oil.

-You will find below the one I have been using since I discovered that it is available online in France.
+You will find below the one I have been using since I discovered that it is available online in my country.
 It only contains amla and I love it.

 The best option and 100% bio and natural: Pure amla oil, my favourite one.